Foundation raising funds to repair national parks once shutdown ends

 The foundation will work with park rangers to determine where the damage is and where the money raised to repair them should be spent, the foundation said.
 It’s unclear how long the shutdown, now in its third week, will last.

 "For right now, this is a way for people to help us be able to jump when the opportunity arises," Shafroth said.
-He said more than 300 million people from the U.S. and from around the world visit the nation’s national parks each year.
+People from all over the U.S. and the world visit national parks and the park service recorded more than 330 million recreational visits in 2017.

 Joshua Tree National Park in Southern California, around 130 miles east of downtown Los Angeles, has reportedly suffered vandalism and damage that includes destruction of the iconic desert trees and new paths cut for off-road vehicles, according to Park Service officials.